Firecracker Chicken

 Tip: You could also make these smaller, and serve them as pass around desserts at the end of a canapé meal.
 The finished rolls will keep for 24 hours in a sealed container.
 Warm through before serving.

-Assamese Stir-Fried Mushrooms with Egg-Fried Rice Parcels_18 v2
+Assamese Stir-Fried Mushrooms with eggs and fried rice

 Posted on September 22, 2017 by